fabio-muramatsu/PPTSectionIndicator/README.md

 #### When pressing the "Start" button, PPT Section Indicator shows a message asking me to cleanup elements.
 What should I do?

 This happens when the add-in found elements in your presentation whose names will clash with the ones used by the tool.
 As noted in the [Warnings](#warnings-important) section, I've decided to name each element starting with "SectionIndicator", so if PPT Section Indicator finds any element starting with this reserved string, it will show this warning.
 If you’ve run this tool before in your presentation and some elements created by it are still present, it is ok to clean them up and proceed.
 However, if you’ve never run the tool before, this means that some element is named starting with "SectionIndicator".
 Find this element using the selection pane and rename it.

+#### When pressing the "Start button", I can't see the elements described in [Step 1](#step-1-formatting)

+The add-in creates the elements in the first slide of the range you've specified.
+For instance, if the range is 2-9, the elements will be inserted in slide 2.
+This slide number is also shown in the message box once you press "Start", if you haven't disabled it.
+PPT Section Indicator should select this slide automatically, but if this doesn't happen (read [step 1](#step-1-formatting) for more details), select it manually.

 #### I've received the following message: "PPT Section Indicator requires at least two sections if 'Include slide markers' is not selected"